ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 Modeling Iron Deficiency in GBD 2017
 ------------------------------------

+In GBD 2017, there is an anemia *impairment* that represents **all** forms of anemia that are attributable to several causes, including causes such as hemoglobinopathies and hemolytic anemias that are not considered iron deficiency anemias.

-In GBD 2017, the cause dietary iron deficiency is a population attributable fraction (PAF) of 1 cause with the iron deficiency risk factor.
+The dietary iron deficiency *cause* is a population attributable fraction (PAF) of 1 cause with the iron deficiency risk factor.
 This means that 100% of the dietary iron deficiency cases are attributable to the iron deficiency risk factor.
-Notably, there are additional causes other than dietary iron deficiency that are attributable to the iron deficiency risk factors (ex: maternal disorders).

-Additionally, there is an anemia *impairment* modeled in GBD 2017 that represents **all** forms of anemia that are attributable to several causes, including causes such as hemoglobinopathies and hemolytic anemias that are not causally attributable to iron deficiency.
+Notably, the iron deficiency risk factor affects maternal disorder causes, although these relationships are outside of the scope of this document.

 Anemia Impairment
 +++++++++++++++++